hpe-storage/co-deployments/docs/README.md

 - [FlexVolume Driver](https://github.com/hpe-storage/co-deployments/blob/master/helm/charts/hpe-flexvolume-driver/README.md)

 # Contributing and support
-Please the official [co-deployments](https://github.com/hpe-storage/co-deployments) repository.
+Please see the official [co-deployments](https://github.com/hpe-storage/co-deployments) repository.

 # License
 This is open source software licensed using the Apache License 2.0.
 Please see [LICENSE](LICENSE) for details.